wp-plugins/gravity-forms-list-field-sortable-rows/readme.txt

 2. Shows the 'Sortable' options in the form editor.

 == Changelog ==

+= 1.2 =
+* Maintenance: change constructor so plugin load is delayed using the 'plugins_loaded' action - this ensures the plugin loads after Gravity Forms has loaded and functions correctly.
+* Maintenance: resolve various PHP errors that were appearing in debug mode, but did not affect functionality.

 = 1.1 =
 * Fix: Resolve CSS issue with icon not loading.